mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 ## Conclusion

 CICD is the set of practices applied to automatize the delivery of the software product to the market.
+Applying these processes to the delivery process enables large teams to function efficiently and faster delivery of products while improving the quality.

-After developers push their changes, automated processes run to validate and assembly the software product and make them available for its consumers.
+After developers push their changes, automated processes run to validate and assembly the software product and make them available to consumers.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/overall.png"/>